 The Fox hole

-At the very least your ISP can tell what websites you visit, what files you download, when you're surfing the web and when you're not.
-They may even inject ads, malware and other junk in your data stream.
+At the very least your ISP can see what websites you visit, how long and how often you're visiting, and when you're surfing the web and when you're not.
+They may even inject ads, malware or other garbage in your data stream.
 The solution: Hijack your neighbors unprotected WiFi and...
 Kidding!
-Listen, you and i have gotten to know each other throughout this ordeal.
-We're kinda buddies now.
+Listen, you and i have gotten to know each other throughout this long and difficult ordeal.
+We're kinda like buddies now.
 Kinda.
-And i can already tell you're ethics are of a higher standard than
+And i can already tell you're ethics are of a higher caliber than

 One solution to the problem is a Virtual Private Network (VPN).
 Ever wanted to be in 30 places at once?

-A VPN works by encrypting the traffic between you and another computer which we'll call an 'exit node'.
+A VPN works by routing all of your internet traffic through an encrypted tunnel between you and another computer run by the VPN service provider which we'll call an 'exit node'.
 That exit node could be anywhere in the world.
-From there your traffic flows as normal to whatever website you want to visit (that has good kitty videos).
-That website then sends the kitty vid you clicked on back to the exit node thinking IT is YOU, but alas, it is NOT!
-Sucker!
-The video then secretly makes its way back to you through this secret tunnel which has been secretly established between you and the exit node.
-So far as the website is concerned, it doesn't know your real physical location.
+From the exit node your traffic flows as normal to whatever website you want to visit and the website then sends the kitty video you clicked on back to the exit node thinking IT is YOU, but alas, IT AIN'T YOU!
+The kitty video then secretly makes its way back to you through this secret tunnel which was secretly established between you and the exit node.
+So far as the website is concerned, it doesn't know where the hell you really are and so far as your ISP is concerned, all it sees is gobbledygook that looks like Braille to an ameba.
 Ever annoyed by that galactically stupid "Sorry, this video is not available in your country" crap?
 Pfff.
-And as far as your ISP is concerned, all it sees is gobbledygook that looks like Braille to a blind pet rock with no fingers.
+Any remotely decent VPN provider will maintain many exit nodes throughout the world and switching between them is usually as simple as a mouse click or two.